SOFTS-Raw sugar hits 2-1/2 week low on China demand jitters

 * Cocoa arrivals at ports in top grower Ivory Coast from the season start on Oct.
 1 reached 718,000 tonnes by Nov.
 27, up 1.1% from a year ago, exporters estimated.

-* Dealers noted the rising premium for December cocoa versus March, indicating tightening near-term supply LCC-1=R
+* Dealers noted the rising premium for December cocoa futures versus March, indicating tightening supply LCC-1=R

 COFFEE

-* The contract rose 6.4% last week, regaining most of the ground lost the previous week when prices fell by 7.7% and hit a 16-month low.
+* The contract gained 6.4% last week, regaining most of the ground lost the previous week when prices fell by 7.7% and hit a 16-month low.

 * Brazilian farmers and agronomists have downgraded their views for next year's crop after the post-flowering period.

-* The robusta market is being underpinned by rains in Vietnam that have disrupted the harvest.
+* The robusta market is gaining support from rains in Vietnam that have disrupted the harvest.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))